12 Best Automated Phishing Simulation Tools [2026 Guide]

 The core of the platform is the AI agent.
 Think of it as an automated red teamer assigned to each employee.
 The agent performs open-source intelligence (OSINT) gathering to understand the company’s public footprint and each user’s specific role and context.
 It then crafts and delivers hyper-realistic phishing emails one by one, learning from every interaction.

-If a user reports a simulation, the agent learns what they can spot.
-If they click, the agent provides immediate, contextual micro-training and adjusts future simulations to reinforce the lesson.
-This creates a personalized, continuous training cycle that adapts to individual progress without any manual intervention from the security team.
+If a user reports a simulation, the agent learns what they can already spot.
+If they click, it provides immediate, contextual micro-training and adjusts future simulations to reinforce the lesson.
+The result is a personalized, continuous training cycle that adapts to individual progress without any manual intervention.
+Set it up once.
+Done.

 Key Features